wodo/django-ct/docs/index.rst

   WHERE descendant IN (SELECT descendant FROM ct WHERE ancestor = st) AND ancestor NOT IN (SELECT descendant FROM ct WHERE ancestor = st)

-| A subtree is considered disconnected if the following query returns no result.
+A subtree is considered disconnected if the following query returns no result.
-| What kind of graph would occur, if this test would be carried out for each "t" before connect it to "st"?
+The parameter "t" in "connect" should be checked against this query.

 .. code-block:: sql